Mark Felt: Memoir

 Felt published his memoir The FBI Pyramid: From the Inside in 1979.
 It was co-written with Hoover biographer Ralph de Toledano, though the latter's name appears only in the copyright notice.
 Toledano in 2005 wrote that the volume was "largely written by me since his original manuscript read like The Autocrat of the Breakfast-Table".
 Toledano said: "Felt swore to me that he was not Deep Throat, and that he had never leaked information to the Woodward-Bernstein team or anyone else.
 The book was published and bombed."

-In his memoir, Felt strongly defended Hoover and his tenure as Director; he condemned the criticisms of the Bureau made in the 1970s by the Church Committee and civil libertarians.
+In his memoir, Felt strongly defended Hoover and his tenure as director; he condemned the criticisms of the bureau made in the 1970s by the Church Committee and civil libertarians.
 He also denounced the treatment of Bureau agents as criminals and said the Freedom of Information Act and Privacy Act of 1974 served only to interfere with government work and helped criminals.
 (He opens the book with the sentence, "The Bill of Rights is not a suicide pact", Justice Robert H. Jackson's comment in his dissent to Terminiello v.
 City of Chicago, 337 U.S. 1 (1949)).

 Library Journal wrote in its 1980 review that "at one time Felt was assumed to be Watergate's 'Deep Throat'; in this interesting but hardly sensational memoir, he makes it clear that that honor, if honor it be, lies elsewhere."
 The New York Times Book Review was highly critical of the book in 1980, saying Felt "seeks to perpetuate a view of Hoover and the FBI that is no longer seriously peddled even on the backs of cereal boxes".
 It said the book contained "a disturbing number of factual errors".
 Curt Gentry said in 1991 that Felt was "the keeper of the Hoover flame".

-Ronald Kessler (a journalist who had worked in The Washington Post alongside Woodward and Bernstein) had thought of Felt as Deep Throat when conducting interviews and research for his 2002 book The Bureau: The Secret History of the FBI, namely due to the measures Woodward took to conceal a meeting with Felt in 1999.
+Ronald Kessler (a journalist who had worked at The Washington Post alongside Woodward and Bernstein) had thought of Felt as Deep Throat when conducting interviews and research for his 2002 book The Bureau: The Secret History of the FBI, namely due to the measures Woodward took to conceal a meeting with Felt in 1999.